renataberoli/renataberoli.github.io/renataberoli/docs/projects/dockgrid.md

 ## Objective
 In this project, my challenge was to propose improvements to the beta version of the service.

 ## The Process
-I use the fundamentals of Design Thinking to build all new processes or ideas.
+I used the fundamentals of Design Thinking to build a novel process and idea.

 ![Design Thinking process](https://github.com/renataberoli/renataberoli.github.io/blob/main/renataberoli/docs/img/Design%20Thinking%20process.png?raw=true)

 ## Empathise

 #### Research
-I usually began the research with desk research to understand the User.
-While doing this desk research, I make a CSD (Certainties, Suppositions, and Doubts) Matrix.
-It's a technique that you can use to define the scope of some new challenge, and I usually use it before interviews to clearly understand the minimum I need to know about the User.
-The matrix has three columns: 1) what is already known, 2) hypotheses raised, and
+I initially began the research with desk research in order to understand the User.
+While doing this desk research, I made a CSD (Certainties, Suppositions, and Doubts) Matrix.
+It's a technique that you can use to define the scope of any new challenge.
+I usually use it before interviews to clearly understand the minimum I need to know about the User.
-3) what is still unknown and needs to be investigated.
+The matrix has three columns: 1) what is already known, 2) hypotheses raised, and 3) what is still unknown and needs to be investigated.
 Then, being the CSD matrix ready, I start to listen to the users.

 ## Define
 In this step, I take the information I got in the research and define some crucial aspects to move on.
 Some of